Messenger: Better Jobs Coalition

 Petitions for initiatives are submitted to the Secretary of State for signature verification, and they are public record (as is voter registration).
 But the Secretary of State doesn't post the petitions and signatures online.

-About the messenger: Better Jobs Coalition is an independent spending group formed by Rick Enstrom, of Enstrom Candies.
+Better Jobs Coalition is an independent spending group formed by Rick Enstrom, a Republican operative.
 The group formed in 2016 and supported Republican legislative candidates.
-During the 2018 primary, it spent nearly $48,000 on radio ads supporting eventual GOP nominee Walker Stapleton.
+The group often gets involved in Republican primary elections and also supports Republcians in general elections.

 The messenger's money:

 In 2020, much of the group's money is coming from a nonprofit by the same name, meaning it's impossible to tell who the individuals behind the money are.
 The group is also getting large donations from other nonprofits, including Ready Colorado, a conservative education reform group, and Western Citizens Protecting Our Constitution.